 Due to the nature of operations and specific clientele the Company, during the period under review was subject to concentration risk as the Company's clientele is sourced from a single jurisdiction.

 The Company also faces a level of concentration risk arising from its exposure to a single credit institution where the entire cash and cash equivalent balances are held.
-The exposure represents 66.69% of its own funds and is within the Company's acceptable risk limits.
+The exposure represents 82.5% of its own funds.